squarism/squarism.github.io/_posts/2017-05-23-gb-project-example.markdown

 So, delete that directory and let's do something more useful.

 Gb wants a subdirectory for a package under src to tell it what to build.
 For our examples let's make a pretend calculator.
 Our working directory is going to be `pretend_calculator`.
 This can be anywhere.
-Under your home, tmp, Desktop.
+Under your home, tmp or Desktop.
 Put it wherever you want.
-Just assume we're in `pretend_calculator` after this point.
+Just assume we're in `pretend_calculator` as the project root after this point.

 {% highlight bash %}
 $ mkdir -p pretend_calculator/src/calculator
 {% endhighlight %}

-Create minimal code for this to build.
+Let's write minimal code for this to build.
 {% highlight go %}
 // src/calculator/calculator.go
 package main